IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ##### 3.72.4.3.3 Introspect Token Option

-A Resource Server that supports the Token Introspection Option shall be able to interact with the Authorization Server using the [Introspect Token [ITI-102]](#3102-introspect-token-iti-102) transaction as described in Section [3.102](#3102-introspect-token-iti-102) to validate the access token and obtain the related claims.
+A Resource Server that claims the Token Introspection Option shall support the [Introspect Token [ITI-102]](#3102-introspect-token-iti-102) transaction to exchange the access token with the related claims (see [ITI TF-2: 3.102](#3102-introspect-token-iti-102)).

 A Resource Server that supports the Authorization Server Metadata Option (see [ITI TF-1: 34.2.1](#3421-authorization-server-metadata-option)) shall use the introspection endpoint published through the Authorization Server Metadata Document for validating the token and obtaining the related claims.